ToshioCP/Gtk4-tutorial/gfm/sec24.md

 When the runtime routine meets `N_procedure_call` node, it behaves like this:

-1. Searches the symbol table for the procedure by the name.
+1. Searches the symbol table for the procedure with the name.
 2. Gets pointers to the node to parameters and the node to the body.
 3. Creates a temporary stack.
 Makes a tuple of each parameter name and argument value.